StefanZander/lecture_notes/kg/lecture/marp/intro.md

 ::::
 :::::

-The Knowledge Graph helps Google in answering queries directly using a **knowldge panel**; $\leftsto$ the query for "what is seo" on the right picture
+The Knowledge Graph helps Google in answering queries directly using a **knowldge panel**; $\leadsto$ the query for "what is seo" on the right picture

 ::: footnotes
 Sources: https://ahrefs.com/blog/google-knowledge-graph/ and https://sparktoro.com/blog/less-than-half-of-google-searches-now-result-in-a-click/